felt/tippecanoe/README.md

 set of GeoJSON features from the filter's standard output.

-The prefilter receives the features at the highest available resolution, before line simplification, polygon topology repair, gamma calculation, dynamic feature dropping, or other internal processing.
+The prefilter receives the features at the highest available resolution, before line simplification, polygon topology repair, dynamic feature dropping, or other internal processing.
 The postfilter receives the features at tile resolution, after simplification, cleaning, and dropping.

 The layer name is provided as part of the `tippecanoe` element of the feature and must be passed through